garrandall/popular-music-data/tracks/waiting-for-you-seal.md

 I can't deny these things that I do
 Feels like the world's at stake yeaaaaa
-I have been waiting, I have been waiting for you (aaaaaa, for you, ba ba ba ba babaaaa, yea yea yea)
+I have been waiting, I have been waiting for you
+(aa, for you, ba ba ba ba babaaaa, yea yea yea)

 Everyday I sit down and I feel like I'm waiting
 For you